This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - Don’t make direct hand contact with hot water as it may burn your skin.
 It is mandatory to use gloves for precaution.

 - Also, make sure to dry the oven racks before placing them in the oven as wet racks can create electrical shocks or can even cause a blast.
 You can also use a dry and soft piece of clothing to make the drying process faster.

 - Don’t wash your oven racks directly on the floor as they can create scratches on the floor.
 Make sure your place a towel beneath the oven racks before cleaning them.
 Or clean them in the bathtub.

 So these were some basic hacks and precautions you need to know before cleaning your oven racks.

 Pretty easy, right?
 I told you so in the beginning.
-Oven racks are not a nightmare anymore.
+Cleaning oven racks are not a nightmare anymore.

 Make sure you follow these steps to clean the oven racks and do not forget to keep the precautions in mind.
-Once you follow it, you are going to fall in love with the end results.
+You’re going to love the results!